hiperiondev/polar_modulator_library/README.md

 - Propose code or documentation improvements via pull requests.
 - Engage in discussions on the repository to share ideas.

-Project developed for educational and research use.
-Optimized for ESP32 by ChatGPT-5 technical documentation pipeline (2025).
-Original source author attribution preserved in source file headers.

 <div align="right">
   <a href="#readme-top">
     <img src="images/backtotop.png" alt="backtotop" width="30" height="30">